Goldfinch/taz/README.md

 # Custom commands

-You can create you own custom command for your application.
+You can create your own custom command for your application.

 ```
 php taz make:command
 ```

-Custom comman can also be store within a module.
+Custom commands can also be stored within a module.